amitkumardube/terraform-deep-dive/README.md

 - If you have never used a backend then you are by default using a local backend.
 - Local backend stores state information in local terraform.tfstate file and operations are run locally.
 - Documentation : https://www.terraform.io/docs/language/settings/backends/index.html
+- In our code we are using GCS(google cloud storage) as backend.
+The GCS supports locking aby default.
+By default terraform tries to take the back of the state file for each operation that modifies the state.
+To take state backup with GCS we need to enable bucket versioning.
+Please follow below steps to do this.
+    - **gsutil versioning set on gs://tf_remote_state_amit_test** // this will enable the versioning on the bucket.
+    - **gsutil ls-a gs://tf_remote_state_amit_test/terraform/state** // This will list all the versions of the objects inside the bucket.

 <b> Purpose of state file </b>
 - Documentation - https://www.terraform.io/docs/language/state/purpose.html